 How Long Does Fin Rot Take To Heal

-How long does fin rot take to heal is a difficult question to answer.
-The infection itself can be treated and cleared relatively quickly, and physical scars need to heal.
+How long your betta’s fin rot takes to heal is difficult to answer.
+The infection can be treated and cleared relatively quickly, although the physical scars need time to heal.

-How To Tell If Fin Rot Is Getting Better
+How To Tell If Your Bettas Fin Rot Is Getting Better

 You can tell if fin rot is getting better by your betta fish’s general mood, and the fins should appear less mushy.

-It does take time to notice any real physical signs, as there needs to be some fin regrowth first, so it is easier sometimes to make sure the condition is not getting any worse.
+It does take time to notice physical signs of improvement, such as the color and shape returning, as there needs to be some fin regrowth first, so it is easier sometimes to make sure the condition is not getting any worse.

 The best way to treat betta fish fin rot is through prevention, so let’s find out how to prevent betta fin rot and ensure you take all the necessary steps.

-To prevent betta fish fin rot, it is advisable not to overcrowd your aquarium and keep the water clean at all times, checking water parameters regularly.
-I have a great post on How Often To Change Betta Water – What you need to know.
+To prevent fin rot, it is advisable not to overcrowd your aquarium and keep the water clean at all times, checking water parameters regularly.
+I have a great post on how often to change betta water.